Using a table visualization

 4. Row headers versus flat columns

-Non-numeric data is usually displayed as row headers, but can also be displayed as a 'flat' column like numeric data.
+Non-numeric data is usually displayed as row headers, but can also be displayed as a 'flat' column of regular cells like numeric data.
 See the table elements diagram to compare them.

-• Row headers are always displayed on the left (and frozen there when scrolling horizontally), and they display how data is grouped.
+• Row headers are always displayed on the left, frozen there when scrolling horizontally, and they display how data is grouped using cells that span multiple rows instead of repeating the same value in consecutive rows.
 Viewers can drag and drop their column headers to re-order them and change the grouping, and expander buttons can expand or collapse values.
 The order of these columns is maintained when sorting unless you choose to change it.

-• Flat columns have a wide variety of customization options.
+• 'Flat' columns of regular cells have a wide variety of customization options.
 They can be placed in any order (to the right of any row headers), and dragging and dropping their column headers is unrelated to how the data is grouped.
 When sorting non-numeric data in a flat column, it is automatically grouped so that it takes priority for sorting.

 4.1.
 Flat columns

-To change how non-numeric is displayed, you can right-click a row header column, select Re-Visualize, and then Display As Flat Column
+To change how non-numeric is displayed, you can right-click a row header column, select Re-Visualize, and then Flat Column

 Display as a flat column